 I’ll call my friend, Mary.
 Mary works for a library and runs the youth service programs, and because of COVID, the library is now offering Zoom presentations.
 Over the past six months, Mary’s fears have subsided, and her anxiety towards technology is getting better, but she still has some issues using Zoom.

 Mary has contacted me several times seeking a solution to Zoom problems.
-This time she would like a solution on how to make her Zoom “cubical” better.
-Mary feels she is blending into the Zoom grid, and people cannot find her quickly on the screen. ” I want to stand out because I’m running the program”, says Mary.
+This time she would like an explanation on how to make her Zoom “cubical” better.
+Mary feels she is blending into the Zoom grid, and people cannot find her quickly on the screen. ” I want to stand out because I’m running the program,” says Mary.

-Here’s the big problem I see – everyone has a background, poor lighting, and the basic web camera provides a poor image quality.
+The big problem is that everyone has a background, poor lighting, and the primary web camera provides a poor image quality.
 My suggestion was simple, eliminate the background.

-I suggest to Mary that she pretends you are one of the Brady Bunch kids.
+I suggest that Mary pretends you are one of the Brady Bunch kids.
 Each child had a square with a simple blue background.
-Now picture your last Zoom conference call and all the squares with poorly light backgrounds and all the distractions in full display.
+Now picture your last Zoom conference call, all the squares with poorly light backgrounds, and all the distractions in full display.

-Now when Mary presents a youth program, everyone could find her.
+Now when Mary presents a youth program, everyone can find her.
 Simply changing the background makes it easy to find Mary.